nadia-polikarpova/cse130-web/lectures/00-hello.md

 Learning...

-- JavaScript in March
+- JavaScript in October
-- Haskell in April
+- Haskell in November
-- C++ in May
+- C++ in December
 - etc.

 ### New languages come (and go ...)